zyrus118/Idle-Champions/Readme.md

 1. Azaka, NERDs, and No Modron Leveling add ons are probably broken.

 ## Change Log
+4/20/22

+    Created Offset Updater add on.
+Untested, probably has pathing issues and doesn't work.

 4/19/22

     Semi functional offset updater.